archers-hub-au/privacy-policy/terms-of-service.md

 ## 9. Limitation of Liability
 To the maximum extent permitted by law:
 - We shall not be liable for any indirect, incidental, special, or consequential damages
-- Our total liability shall not exceed the amount you paid to use the App (if any)
 - We are not liable for any loss of data, profits, or business opportunities

 ## 10. Termination
 - We reserve the right to suspend or terminate your account at any time for violation of these Terms
 - You may terminate your account at any time by deleting the App and contacting us
 - Upon termination, your right to use the App will immediately cease
-- We may retain certain data as required by law or for legitimate business purposes

 ## 11. Changes to Terms
 - We reserve the right to modify these Terms at any time